BasicBlocker: ISA Redesign to Make Spectre-Immune CPUs Faster: Introduction

+The Spectre authors stated~\cite{kocher2019spectre} that they ``\textit{believe that long-term solutions will require fundamentally changing instruction set architectures}''.
 Our performance results rely on a synergy between changes to the CPU and changes to the compiler, mediated by changes to the ISA .
-Given that other countermeasures against speculative-execution attacks have also involved modifications to compilers, firmware, and chips, there is no reason to avoid considering changes to the ISA .
 To improve deployability, we explain how a CPU supporting BasicBlocker can also run code compiled for the old ISA.
+Our protection against Spectre relies solely on a simple change to the CPU, namely disabling speculation, so it applies both to old code and to new code.
+Recompilation is necessary only for performance reasons to relieve occasional hot spots, not for security.

+\paragraph{Scope of This Work.} Beyond branch prediction, CPU designers have added many forms of speculation in the pursuit of every last bit of performance, and the only safe assumption is that every form of speculation threatens security.
+For example,~\cite{koruyeh2018spectre} exploits the prediction of return addresses and \cite{horn2018speculative} exploits speculative store-load forwarding.

+BasicBlocker addresses specifically the performance loss of disabling {\it control-flow speculation}.
+This includes branch prediction and return-address speculation.
+To protect against attacks exploiting other forms of speculation (e.g., ``Spectre-STL''), we recommend that the CPU designer disable all forms of speculation, not just control-flow speculation.
+This is easy for any form of speculation with sufficiently small benefits, but otherwise it raises ISA-design challenges and performance-analysis challenges.
+Focusing on one form is essential to make the analysis tractable, and branch prediction in particular clearly qualifies as an important target.